News

 Government Blocks 18 OTT Platforms For Pornographic, Vulgar Content

 The Indian government blocked 18 OTT platforms for showing obscene and pornographic content on Thursday, despite multiple warnings.
-A total of 19 websites, 10 applications and 57 social media accounts were turned off by the Ministry of Information and Broadcasting
+The Ministry of Information and Broadcasting shut down 19 websites, 10 applications, and 57 social media accounts.

-The platforms have been blocked under Section 4 of the Indecent Representation of Women (Prohibition) Act, 1986, Section 292 (sale of obscene books, etc.) of the Indian Penal Code (IPC), and Sections 67 and 67A of the Information Technology Act, 2000.
+Authorities blocked the platforms under Section 4 of the Indecent Representation of Women (Prohibition) Act, 1986; Section 292 of the IPC; and Sections 67 and 67A of the IT Act, 2000.

 The statement from MIB said.